 - Create custom rules based on email addresses

 Also via webmail, filters can be configured to perform actions when messages are received if certain conditions are met.
 For example, if the subject contains a certain string of characters, the message could be moved to a folder.
 Or send a copy of the message to another account if it is a certain sender.
-Or automatically reply to messages when we are on holiday.
+Or automatically reply to messages when we are on a vacation.
 See Settings->Filters for a complete list of possible conditions and actions.

 Mail clients such as Thunderbird also have this option but these Sieve filters have the advantage that they run directly on the server so they will always be applied (Thunderbird, for example, requires it to be up and running in order to be applied).

 Although this point is not directly related to e-mail, it is possible to change the password used to access the iC1 services via webmail, in the section Configuration -> Password.
+You can also change it from the following site.